Staci Bu Shea

 *

+My standard hourly rate is €80 excluding VAT.
 My services and offerings are often client-specific packages.
 Together we can define a container of time to work within to give clarity, structure and integrity to the process of moving through a transformative portal.
 It depends on what feels right for you.
 For example, meeting once a month for three, six or twelve months.
 It is also possible to meet for one-off, one-hour sessions, scheduled as needed.
 Sometimes one call is enough to help you with the answers you seek.

 I typically invoice on a monthly basis.
 All invoices and payments are digital.